 The CMS-based resistivity.net website is down due to Typo3/PHP version and security reasons.
 As it has been outdated since years we do no strive to rescue.
 Instead, we will generate a Sphinx page documenting the BERT API and some additional information.

-In the meanwhile I like to draw your attention to the main project pages of the pyGIMLi project (hosted on github) and of the BERT project hosted on gitlab where all information on BERT is available.
-Note that you will need a gitlab account that can be activated for BERT by firstname.lastname@example.org or email@example.com.
+In the meanwhile I like to draw your attention to the main project pages of the pyGIMLi project (hosted on github) and of the BERT project page on gitlab where all information on BERT is available.
+Note that you will need a gitlab account that can be activated for BERT by email@example.com or firstname.lastname@example.org.

 BERT is an expert system for ERT inversion, please have a look at the Tutorial, if you are a Windows user, particularly on Appendix A for working on a command shell.